Carving a path toward justice: Part 2

 Our library collections and photographs document the 1946 assault on World War II veteran Isaac Woodard who was severely beaten and blinded by the Batesburg police chief on the very day he was discharged from the military.
 Columbia NAACP activists investigated, and the resulting national attention led eventually to the desegregation of the U.S. military forces — even though the responsible officers were found not guilty in a federal trial in Columbia.

 The Rev. Joseph A. DeLaine Papers document his support for school desegregation in the 1940s and early 1950s, and the financial retribution and Klan violence his family endured as a result (see banner image at top, .J.A.
 DeLaine Papers, South Caroliniana, University of South Carolina Libraries).
-Law enforcment looked the other way when arsonists burned his Lake City church.
+Law enforcement looked the other way when arsonists burned his Lake City church.
 And when the Klan repeatedly assaulted his home, they tried to arrest him for defending his family.

 In Orangeburg in March 1960, police unleashed fire hoses and tear gas on hundreds of students walking orderly two-by-two from the Claflin and South Carolina State campuses through the city.
 Firefighters knocked down a blind woman and pushed her with the water force along the street.
 Police arrested 350 students and jailed the drenched petitioners in the open winter air.
 That demonstration made the front page of The New York Times.